 - Behavior and goal-setting charts for a variety of ages and needs

-- Inspirational or character-building quotes to give food for thought
+- Inspirational or character-building quotes around the house or a morning TED talk to give food for thought

 - A morning routine board for littles

 - Help kids learn to take responsibility for their own entertainment by setting up a boredom jar

 The above will definitely vary depending on what ages you have in the house.
-I don’t have teens (yet) but I’m getting there, so I’d love your ideas on that front!
+I’m soon to have teenagers, so I’d love your ideas on that front!

 On to the summer bucket list…

 Summer Activities Checklist for Families

 Here’s our ultimate summer buck list, with a few new ones added for this year.
 The best part?
 Most of these are free or very low cost.

 Of course, the kids suggest more than a few things that aren’t realistic (“buy a horse” comes to mind), but with a little redirection they come up with some really great ideas!